-As the Daishonin affirms when he writes, "Both practice and study arise from faith" (WND-1, 386), faith is the foundation of study.
+As the Daishonin affirms when he writes, 'Both practice and study arise from faith' (WND-1, 386), faith is the foundation of study.

-President Toda said: "Faith seeks understanding, and understanding deepens faith."
-7The purpose of studying and deepening our understanding of Buddhism, as he notes, is to deepen our faith.
+President Toda said: 'Faith seeks understanding, and understanding deepens faith.'
+The purpose of studying and deepening our understanding of Buddhism, as he notes, is to deepen our faith.

 The Daishonin urges his disciples to study his writings over and over.
-He writes, for instance: "Have him read this letter again and again, and listen attentively" (WND-1, 1031).
-In addition, he praises the seeking spirit of disciples who asked him questions about the Buddhist teachings.
+He writes, for instance: 'Have him read this letter again and again, and listen attentively'